-- According to a report by TheMortgageReports, if you get all your quotes within 2-4 weeks, they all count as one — so the effect on your credit rating is minimal.
+- If you get all your quotes within 2-4 weeks, they all count as one — so the effect on your credit rating is minimal.

 Mortgage refinancing is a popular transaction for homeowners because it lets you secure a lower interest rate while also offering you the chance to adjust the terms and conditions of your original loan.

 When interest rates drop to all-time lows, people flock to their lenders to refinance because lower rates mean you can save thousands of dollars or lower your monthly payments.

 7 Steps To Refinance Your Mortgage The Right Way

 A mortgage is one of the biggest pieces of debt that most Americans possess. getting that payment down can not only offer financial relief, but better financial opportunities in the future.

 And, the best part is, you don't have to sacrifice your home in order capitalize on refinancing.

 Here are seven of the most common reasons why you’d want to refinance your mortgage.